• Home

 Why is MindSonar the 'New Profiling'?

 MindSonar is not a personality test.
-Older tests like MBTI or DISK tell people what they are like, always and everywhere.
-This absolutely has its merits (it offers the certainty of 'knowing who you are') but it also has its downside.
-The concept of personality tends to encourage people to lock themselves up in boxes.
+Older measurements like MBTI or DISK tell people what they are like, always and everywhere.
+This has its merits (the certainty of 'knowing who you are') but it also has its downside.
+The concept of personality encourages people to lock themselves up in boxes.
 MindSonar assumes that you think differently in different situations.
-Our tag line is: Because you are so much more...
+Hence our tag line: Because you are so much more...

 Used by Professionals Only

 MindSonar is offered exclusively through a network of certified MindSonar Professionals.
-This way we guarantee a level of expertise amongst MindSonar Professionals.
-The combination of a refined measurement plus an expert with their own unique skills and knowledge, gives MindSonar solutions their power.
+This guarantees a good level of expertise.
+The combination of a refined measurement plus a trained expert gives MindSonar solutions their power.

 Sample Graph